 When you can master how long a task takes, you can plan your day more effectively by blocking out times, adding buffers, and providing reasonable deadlines to clients.

-To help, you can use a time management app like Toggl.
+To help, you can use a time clock app like Toggl.
 This is a personal favorite of mine, allows you to track time spent on tasks and manually add entries.
 Keep your entries organized by team, client, project, or tag.
 Add notes to the description so you can recall what you were doing at a later date.

 Productivity Hack #2: Pick a Spot to Only Do Work